asrcpq/tttz/README.md

 * heavily modified rules to encourage fancy attack patterns, making stupid AI harder to win.

+* Replay is automatically saved.
+KPP, APP and PPS are computed by replayer.

 See doc/rule.md for more

 ## Default Keybind